Building Coq Projects¶

 coqdep

-computes inter-module dependencies for Coq
+computes inter-module dependencies for Rocq

 programs, and prints the dependencies on the standard output in a